Five Nights at Tinky's

 - 50 % negative mentions

-The story is well-crafted and closely mirrors the FNAF narrative while introducing its own world-building elements.
-Players can explore multiple endings based on their gameplay performance, encouraging repeated playthroughs to uncover all outcomes.
-Additionally, the game offers various modes post-story completion, enhancing replayability and competitive play.
+The story is well-crafted and closely mirrors the themes of the FNAF series while introducing its own world-building elements.
+Players can experience multiple endings based on their gameplay performance, encouraging exploration and repeated playthroughs.
+Additionally, the game offers various modes post-story completion, enhancing replayability and competitive gameplay.

 “The story is well-written and unfolds through the standard five nights, offering multiple endings based on your gameplay performance in exploration and hiding.”

-“Upon completing the story, players can enjoy multiple game modes, including custom nights that allow for extreme customizable challenges and endless nights that provide a competitive endurance experience with an in-game leaderboard.”
+“Upon completing the story, multiple game modes are available, including custom nights for extreme customizable challenges and endless nights for competitive endurance gameplay, complete with an in-game leaderboard.”

-“The story is pretty close to that of FNAF's, and while it shows some effort in world-building, it ultimately feels derivative and lacks originality.
-The multiple endings are only rewarding if you invest time in the gameplay, which can feel tedious rather than engaging.”
+“The story is pretty close to that of FNAF's, and while it shows some effort in world-building, it ultimately feels derivative and lacks originality.”

 - 0 % negative mentions